-Buying a house in the US is possible today, although you should review your best options, since wood-based homes have delays and there is not enough wood for the real estate market according to CNN, so check the current interest rates as of May 11 and today mortgage rates are generally low, reports Business Insider.
+Buying a house in the US is possible today, analyze well, because this can be a good option, so check out the current interest rates as of May 3, 2021 and today mortgage rates are generally low in full pandemic mode.

 We provide you with the national average rates for conventional mortgages, which can be what you think of as “normal mortgages.”
 Government-backed mortgages through the FHA, VA, or USDA may give you a better rate, since you’re qualified.

 Although the 15-year average fixed rate remained at 2.69% and the 30-year average fixed rate remained at 3.81%.
 Mortgage rates have risen since last week, overall, rates have been trending down for a few weeks

 In general, rates are still at significant lows.
 Low rates are often a sign of a weak economy.
 As the United States continues to grapple with the economic fallout from the COVID-19 pandemic, rates are likely to remain low.

 BUY A HOUSE INTEREST RATES: Fixed 15-year mortgages

 When purchasing a mortgage you can consider a fixed rate or an adjustable rate.
 If you acquire a fixed mortgage for 15 years, it means that you will have a period of 15 years to pay your mortgage during which the same interest rate that you assumed from the beginning will be maintained, which are currently low.

 With a fixed mortgage you will have to make monthly payments during those 15 years.
 It is good to clarify that the amount of these payments will be higher than if you took a 30-year mortgage, since you will have to pay the same value of the property in a shorter period.
 However, the advantage is that the property will end up being less expensive if you cancel it in 15 years and this is because because it is a shorter period of time you will get a lower interest rate.